FightlolYes/logorbit/README.md

 yarn add logorbit
 ```

-## Changelog [1.1.0] - 2023-08-19
+## Changelog [1.2.0] - 2023-08-20

 ### Added
-- Added features to use either JSON or text as logging methods.
-- Introduced the `setlog()` function to dynamically set the log format (JSON/Text)
+- Introduced the `logDebug()` function for logging debug messages in a seperate file (JSON/Text)
-- Console prints the error to the terminal along with the path to the log file

 ### Changed
-- Updated the logging format to "date time: error" while previously was just "error"
+- Enhanced console logging format to include a consistent prefix and timestamp.

 ## Usage